dnmfarrell/berrybrew/README.md

         register       Manually register a custom installation directory remove         Uninstall a Strawberry Perl
-        switch         Switch to use a different Strawberry Perl modules-export Export a list of installed modules under the current Perl", off            Disable berrybrew perls (use 'switch' to re-enable) exec *         Run a command for every installed Strawberry Perl unconfig       Remove berrybrew from PATH
+        switch         Switch to use a different Strawberry Perl modules-import Installs an exported list of modules from a different Perl modules-export Export a list of installed modules under the current Perl off            Disable berrybrew perls (use 'switch' to re-enable) exec *         Run a command for every installed Strawberry Perl unconfig       Remove berrybrew from PATH